 NCCB is run by a group of volunteers that make up the Board of Directors.
-We hold elections every year for the positions of President, Vice President, Treasurer, Secretary, and Member-at-Large.
+We hold elections every year for the positions of President, Vice President, Treasurer, Secretary, and Member-at-Large, with volunteers supporting other positions/committees.
 Our conductors are selected through a job application process, and our current conductor has been leading the NCCB since Fall 2016.

 Conductor: Sebastian Adams